 In some cases, it is possible to move a house for 100's of miles or more.
 However due to narrow roads, bridges, utility lines, trees, and traffic control issues, most buildings are normally only moved less than 100 miles.

 What is the customer expected to do prior to the home being moved or raised?

 We ask that the home owner have all services disconnected and the basement or crawlspace totally cleaned and stripped down.
 If fireplaces, chimneys, or porches are being removed, this must also be completed.
 Some excavation may also be required beforehand.
 Local building code requirements should be looked into and permits should be obtained before work commences.
 You should also make certain that you have permission from neighbors or owners of any surrounding property that may become at all involved in the process.

 Will the house develop cracks in the interior walls?

-Yes, any house that will be moved can develop cracks in the drywall and plaster.
+Any house that is moved can develop cracks in the drywall and plaster.
 On occasion, cracks may develop over doors and windows.
 It is possible that some cracks may appear after the house is set on its new foundation however.
 This is because the old foundation may not have been as level as the new one and has nothing to do with the house moving process at all.
-Please note that although we are fully insured, for structural damage, cosmetic interior damages will not be covered IE drywall cracks.
-Although minor cracking is not covered, any major damages would be covered.
-Our track record is clean and we can supply you with references upon request.
+Please note that although we are fully insured, for structural damage, minor unavoidable cosmetic damages are not be covered IE drywall cracks. missing shingles.
+Any major preventable damages caused by the move will be covered under our insurance